arizvisa/ida-minsc/docs/static/install.rst

 and completing the installation process, IDAPython will appear to be locked to that particular version without doing a complete re-install.

-If you have chosen Python 3.x, then some desired plugins might not work with your setup, or some modules might not be available until you switch your Python interpreter.
+If you have chosen Python 3.x, then some desired third-party plugins might not work with your setup, or some modules might not be available until you switch your Python interpreter.
 This however does not affect any part of the IDA-minsc plugin, and the choice of choosing a Python version is left completely up to the user.
 To temporary switch the interpreter that IDAPython uses, IDA provides a couple of